7 most unique old-time holiday events in WV

 5. Bramwell Christmas Historic Homes Tour

 Bramwell was once a hotbed of West Virginia’s southern coalfields, and its beautiful historic district still houses a museum, banks, shops and coal baron mansions, all from the turn-of-the-century heydays of the coal boom.
 Every Christmas, costumed historical guides lead visitors on a tour of the town’s finest and best-preserved mansions, telling stories of wealthy aristocratic Christmases from this bygone era.
-Reservations are not required, but there is a $15 tour fee.

 6. Olde Tyme Christmas, Harpers Ferry